-Participating sites which do not use Picture Archiving Computer Stores or an equivalent platform, should submit anonymised images for review on CD via post to the National Coordinating Centre for the Physics of Mammography (NCCPM) based at Royal Surrey County Hospital, including the patient's TNO, date of birth and date of mammogram only as identifiers.
+Participating sites which do not use Picture Archiving Computer Stores or an equivalent platform, should submit anonymised images for review on CD via post to the National Coordinating Centre for the Physics of Mammography (NCCPM) based at Royal Surrey County Hospital (as per the LORIS Radiology Manual).

-11 SAMPLE COLLECTION
+12 TRANSLATIONAL SAMPLE COLLECTION

-11.1 Tumour Paraffin Blocks
+12.1 Tissue Paraffin Blocks

-Paraffin embedded tumour blocks will be collected for translational research.
+Paraffin embedded tissue blocks will be collected for translational research.
 Please be aware that it will be the responsibility of the local site research team to obtain their patient's pathology material if the material is stored at a separate site to the randomising hospital.

-It is appreciated that in some instances there may insufficient diagnostic material available for research purposes.
-If the local pathology team are concerned that there is insufficient tissue available for research, this should be communicated to the LORIS Trial Office.
+It is appreciated that in some instances there may insufficient diagnostic material available for research purposes and that it is mandatory to maintain material for the patient record.
+However, it is possible to split blocks or to sample the paraffin wax blocks by punch biopsy, to ensure material remains for future local assessment whilst enabling research to also be undertaken; if the local pathology team are concerned that there is insufficient tissue available for research, this should be communicated to the LORIS Trial Office to explore any possible options.